Technical Note: Vendor-Specific Approach for Standardized Uptake Value Calculation: Methods

 \subsubsection{PET DICOM Units}

+Although BQML is the most common in PET imaging, alternative units also appear in practice.
 Philips machines can also generate PET data with units of CNTS (counts).
 To calculate the SUV or the activity concentration (in Bq/mL) in this case, we refer to the equations provided in the Philips DICOM conformance statements \cite{philips_dicom_nuclear_medicine}:

-where \(A'\) is defined by Equation \ref{eq:dcm_intensity}, \(f_{SUV}\) is the SUV Scale Factor (7053, 1000), and \(f_{BQML}\) is the Activity Concentration Scale Factor (7053, 1009).
+where \(A'\) is defined by Equation \ref{eq:dcm_intensity}, \(f_{SUV}\) is the \texttt{SUV Scale Factor (7053,1000)}, and \(f_{BQML}\) is the \texttt{Activity Concentration Scale Factor (7053,1009)}.

 Another commonly used PET DICOM unit is GML (grams per milliliter).
-Although Siemens, GE, and Philips do not mention this unit in their DICOM conformance statements, the DICOM standard documentation \cite{dicom_part03_section_c8_9} indicates that if the unit is GML and the SUV Type (0054, 1006) is set to BW (body-weight) or left unspecified, the SUV should be interpreted as a body-weight normalized and equal to $A'$ (Eq. \ref{eq:dcm_intensity}).
+Although Siemens Healthineers, GE, and Philips do not mention this unit in their DICOM conformance statements, the DICOM standard documentation \cite{dicom_part03_section_c8_9} indicates that if the unit is GML and the \texttt{SUV Type (0054,1006)} is set to BW (body-weight) or left unspecified, the SUV should be interpreted as a body-weight normalized and equal to $A'$ (Eq. \ref{eq:dcm_intensity}).